 Choosing to homeschool students with current IEPs is no light decision, but even though it can be hard work, the fruit is incredibly rewarding.
 Many parents are encouraged to see how the individualized attention and pacing homeschooling offers can result in a quality education and greatly improved learning experience for their children.

 Interested in more information?
-See our complimentary post on homeschooling with disabilities: legalities and procedures to know.
+See our complementary post on homeschooling with disabilities: legalities and procedures to know.